mattermost/docs/source/guides/deployment.md

 ## Self-Hosted Deployment

-Prefer 100% control of your deployment and data?
-Self-hosted Mattermost for teams of 10 to 10,000 (or more).
+Want 100% control of your deployment and data?
+Self-host Mattermost for teams of 50 to 50,000 (or more).

 ### Getting Started